Skip to contents

 check_on_startup: true Checks for updates when app launches

-auto_install: true Installs update when user quits app
+auto_install: true Installs the update when the user quits the app

 updates: